 USC Kaufman students often have the opportunity to travel, performing on stages and engaging with dance communities around the world.
 At Gala de Danza in Los Cabos, Mexico, students performed both repertory and commissioned works alongside seasoned professionals, and even had the opportunity to present original work.
 BFA students also performed at the USC Global Conference in Tokyo, Japan.
-Select students had the chance to collaborate with other artists at Trinity Laban Conservatoire of Music and Dance in London, England as a part of a growing partnership with USC Kaufman.
+Select students had the chance to collaborate with other artists at Trinity Laban Conservatoire of Music and Dance in London, England.

 During Maymesters, USC Kaufman students travel abroad at the end of their spring semester.
 These 3-4 week courses allow students to explore and immerse themselves in the world around them.
 In May 2020, USC Kaufman will offer its first Berlin Maymester.
 Previous Maymesters have included the Paris Maymester, which was offered for three years, and the Los Angeles Maymester.
 For more information about Maymesters, please contact International Programs Administrator Mist Thorkelsdottir at firstname.lastname@example.org.